-The main difference between beef sticks vs beef jerky is the way the two popular snacks are made.
-While jerky is hung and dried, sticks are smoked.
-The smoking process cooks the meat and infuses a delicious combination of flavors.
-Our beef sticks with our Original seasoning flavor are a premium example of what a good quality and all natural beef snack can be.
+The main difference between beef sticks and beef jerky is the way the two popular snacks are made.
+While jerky is cut (or formed) in strips before cooking, sticks are ground and stuffed into casing before it is cooked.
+The smoking process usually involves smoke which cooks and infuses a delicious combination of flavors into the meat.

 Beef Stick Nutrition

 CalorieKing.com says that a three-quarter ounce beef stick provides 110 total calories.
 Around 80% of the caloric content of the beef stick comes from fat with a near-even split between saturated (less unhealthy) and unsaturated (more unhealthy) fats.
 You'll get an average of 10 grams of fat from every 110 gram beef stick.

 The average beef stick provides about 12% of your daily sodium intake.
 This amount may be more or less depending on a few factors and whether a product includes curing salt in addition to salt for flavor.
 Carbohydrates are low in beef sticks since sugars are not often added with the exception of some of the most common flavors.